uorocketry/rgs/README.md

 The infrastructure is composed of the following components:

-### ZeroMQ Services

-At the moment being the `zmq_proxy` and `pb` services.
-They allow inter-process communication between the components of the infrastructure.

 ### Providers

 The providers are the components that receive data from an external source (eg: The rocket or a sensor) and broadcast it to the rest of the infrastructure.